bhavyaprakash5-0/notification-service/README.md

 # 🛎️ Notification Service - Spring Boot Backend

 This is a backend Notification Service built using Java Spring Boot as part of an internship assignment.
-The application allows sending and retrieving notifications for users via in-app and SMS types (email not implemented for security and demo scope).
+The application allows sending and retrieving notifications for users via in-app and SMS types.

 ---